Rules you must follow, who’s responsible and when to notify the Environment Agency.

 |Up to 1,500 cubic metres||20 litres for each cubic metre|

 |Over 1,500 cubic metres||30 cubic metres, plus 6.7 litres for each cubic metre of silo capacity over 1,500 cubic metres|

 Baled silage must be sealed in an impermeable membrane or bagged.
 It does not need a specially constructed base, but you must make sure any silage stored directly on the ground cannot leak into a water source.

 Baled silage must be kept at least 10 metres clear of inland or coastal waters.

 Field silage and non-baled bags

-For silage to be stored as ‘field silage’ there must be no construction works, eg walls or earth banks, and topsoil must not be disturbed.
+For silage to be stored as ‘field silage’ there must be no construction works, for example walls or earth banks, and topsoil must not be disturbed.

-- choose a suitable site - eg if you store silage in a non-baled bag in your farmyard you must make sure you can contain any drainage
+- choose a suitable site – for example if you store silage in a non-baled bag in your farmyard, you must make sure you can contain any drainage

 - notify your local Environment Agency office at least 14 days before you first use the site